tiy-lv-python-2015-06/django-movies/README.md

 * Make use of Django's built in authentication forms and helper
 * Extend user objects via OneToOneFields

-## Night 4
+## Weekend

 * Expand upon current knowledge to build new Django applications and features
-* Determine which model field types to use to represent data
-* Understand the difference between 1:1, 1:n, and n:n relationships
-* Distinguish when to use each relationship type in modeling data
 * Translate English descriptions of data queries into Django ORM queries
-* Use PostgreSQL to store Django data
 * Use django-extensions to make development easier

-## Night 5

 * Build structured documents using HTML
 * Make use of Bootstrap and hand-written CSS to style your application
 * Organize templates for reuse

-## Night 6
+## Night 5
+* Determine which model field types to use to represent data
+* Understand the difference between 1:1, 1:n, and n:n relationships
+* Distinguish when to use each relationship type in modeling data
+* Use PostgreSQL to store Django data
 * Show the attributes of the request object in Views
 * Create custom HTTP responses
 * Use exceptions to handle common web responses
 * Explain the difference between function-based views and class-based views
 * Select generic views from Django to speed development

 ## Details